Laboratory-for-Energy-Systems-Analysis/latex-beamer-template/Readme.md

 Copy all the files and the font-folder ("Aptos") to an Overleaf project, or to your PC.

-Currently, the PSI cloud version is the "blue" one, and the center is "EES".
-If you use another center, or another cloud color, adapt the filenames (picture-files (.png), copied from Powerpoint master-slide) in the preamble of the LaTeX file.
+In "main.tex", the PSI cloud version on the title page is the "blue" one, and the center logo is for "CEE".
+If you use others, adapt the filenames (which point to the picture-files (.png), copied from Powerpoint master-slide) in the preamble of the LaTeX file, and adapt also the footer text.

-If you use Overleaf, you currently still need the Aptos-font (which is provided in the Aptos-folder).
+If you use Overleaf, you need (at last currently) the Aptos-font (which is provided in the Aptos-folder).

-Note that because of the use of the non-LaTeX font Aptos, you have to choose as compile engine "LuaTeX" or "XeTeX" instead of the usual "pdfTeX".
+Note that because of the use of this non-LaTeX font, you have to choose as compile engine "LuaTeX" or "XeTeX" instead of the usual "pdfTeX".
+This can be easily switched in Overleaf.

 For more info, look into the comments in the LaTeX preamble of main.tex.

 #### Future developments

-* If the preamble is fully parametrized eventually, one could put the preamble in a LaTeX style file (and invoke it by usepackage).
+* If the preamble will be fully parametrized eventually, one could put the preamble in a LaTeX style file (and invoke it by usepackage).
 On the other side, this creates a black box.